 Hand-on learning is the primary method for teaching tactile learners.

 Tactile learners enjoy manipulatives, using different media such as finger-paints, art materials, building projects, drawing, blocks or objects for math, hands-on science experiments, lap-booking (making their own books), games, making models, dioramas, etc.

-If your child is a tactile-based learner, you will find a project-oriented method of teaching will probably appeal to your child’s need to have active hands.
+If your child is a tactile-based learner, you will find a project-oriented, hands-on method of teaching will appeal to your child’s need to have active hands.